rundel/md4r/README.md

 [![R-CMD-check](https://github.com/rundel/md4r/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/rundel/md4r/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-md4r is a wrapper around the [md4c](https://github.com/mity/md4c) markdown parsing library.
-The goal is to provide a low level tool for reading markdown documents into
+Provides an R wrapper for the MD4C (Markdown for C) library.Functions exist for markdown parsing (CommonMark compliant) along with support for other common markdown extensions (e.g. GitHub flavored markdown, LaTeX equation support, etc.).
+The package also provides a number of high level functions for exploring and manipulating markdown ASTs as well as translating and displaying the documents.

 ## Installation

-Currently this library is only available from [GitHub](https://github.com/) with, and can be installed using `devtools` with:
+Currently this library is only available from [GitHub](https://github.com/), and can be installed using `devtools`
+with:

 ``` r
 # install.packages("devtools")